I2-Multimedia-Lab/i2-multimedia-lab.github.io/README.md

 ```
 Done!
 Every one will see this news in the index page and news page!

 Similarly, delete or edit the news in I2ML just need to delete or edit the corresponding elements of this file!
-Faculty members and Alumi members are in the same way.

 ## Guidance for Update Publications
 Just edit elements in ``contents/publications.js``.